coldtype/coldtype/docs/tutorials/geometry.rst

 More complex slicing & dicing
 -----------------------------

 **N.B.** You may have noticed that the rect functions that a mix of float and int arguments.
 That’s because a value less than 1.0 will be treated, by the dividing-series of rect functions, as percentages of the dimension implied by the edge argument.
-So in that ``take(0.5, "mnx")`` above, the ``0.5`` specifies 50% of the width of the rectangle (width because of the ``mnx`` edge argument).
+So in that ``take(0.5, "W")`` above, the ``0.5`` specifies 50% of the width of the rectangle (width because of the ``W`` edge argument).

 Here’s an example that divides a rectangle into left and right rectangles, and shows another useful method, ``square`` (which takes the largest square possible from the center of the given rectangle).